Sevier orogeny: How and when

-The Sevier fold and thrust belt was active between late Jurassic (201 - 145 Mya) through Eocene (56 - 34 Mya) time.
+The Sevier fold and thrust belt was active from late Jurassic (201 - 145 Mya) through Eocene (56 - 34 Mya) time.
 The actual age of initiation of the belt is not entirely agreed upon by researchers.
 However, Sevier deformation had begun by the Jurassic.

 Deformation in the southern portion of the Sevier fold and thrust belt began around 160 Ma.
 Strain was transferred eastward to the Keystone thrust by 99 Ma.
 In northern Utah, the Willard thrust sheet was emplaced around 120 Ma.
 Strain was progressively transferred to the Hogsback Thrust in western Wyoming.
 Faults near the leading edge of the Sevier remained active until at least the Eocene.

 At this time the elevated crust ran into the Colorado Plateau.
 The collision resulted in lateral spreading of deformation and led to a weakened lithosphere and crustal thickening.
 Metamorphism due to the crustal heating and thickening is prevalent between 90 and 70 Ma in the present Great Basin region.